apace100/origins-docs/docs/types/power_types/self_action_on_hit.md

   	"cooldown": 20
 }
 ```

-When a player with this power manages to deal 5 hearts or more damage in a single hit, they will heal for 4 hearts.
+This example will restore 4 hearts of health of the entity that has the power if the entity manages to deal 5 or more hearts of damage.